 What is RoHS?

-RoHS, which stands for Restriction of Hazardous Substances, restricts materials known to be hazardous to the environment, including those that pollute landfills.
+RoHS, which stands for Restriction of Hazardous Substances, restricts materials known to be hazardous to the environment (including those that pollute landfills).
 The materials restricted under RoHS can be dangerous to those who are exposed to them during manufacturing and recycling.

 What is DFARS?

-Why RoHS and DFARS Compliance Matters
+Why does RoHS and DFARS compliance matter?

 For either compliance standard, it’s important to have your documentation in order.
 The metal service center you work with should provide you with the source information for verification.
-Because the usability of many end products depends on documented compliance, working with a service center you can trust is quite valuable.
+Because the usability of many end products depends on documented compliance, working with a service center you can trust is nonnegotiable.
 That way, you can be assured they are providing metal products that meet your standards.

-Here at Mead Metals, meeting RoHS and DFARS compliance standards is, well, standard.
+Here at Mead Metals, meeting RoHS and DFARS compliance standards is our standard.
 Our preference is to purchase domestically sourced metals whenever feasible.
-If not domestic, than from a DFARS compliant country - the only exception is in cases where a metal cannot be mined in an approved country.
+If we can’t buy domestically, then we buy from a DFARS compliant country.
+The only exception is in cases where a metal cannot be mined in an approved country.

-As a matter of principle, we purchase prime materials because of our own quality standards.
+As a matter of principle, we purchase materials that meet these compliance standards because they meet our own quality standards.
 We’ve built strong, long-lasting relationships with the mills we source our materials from, and our customers are able to benefit from the quality materials and the clear documentation that result from those relationships.